Nuremberg Code: Background

 After World War II, a series of trials were held to hold members of the Nazi party responsible for a multitude of war crimes.
 The trials were approved by President Harry Truman on 2 May 1945, and were led by the United States, Great Britain, and the Soviet Union.
 They began on 20 November 1945, in Nuremberg, Germany, in what became known as the Nuremberg trials.
 In the trial of USA v.
 Brandt, which became known as the "Doctors' Trial", German physicians responsible for conducting unethical medical procedures on humans during the war were tried.
 They focused on physicians who conducted inhumane and unethical human experiments in concentration camps, in addition to those who were involved in over 3.5 million sterilizations of German citizens.

 Several of the accused argued that their experiments differed little from those used before the war, and that there was no law that differentiated between legal and illegal experiments.
-This worried Drs.
-Andrew Ivy and Leo Alexander, who worked with the prosecution during the trial.
-In April 1947, Dr. Alexander submitted a memorandum to the United States Counsel for War Crimes outlining six points for legitimate medical research.
+This worried Andrew Ivy and Leo Alexander, who worked with the prosecution during the trial.
+In April 1947, Alexander submitted a memorandum to the United States Counsel for War Crimes outlining six points for legitimate medical research.

-An early version of the Code known as the Memorandum, which stated explicit voluntary consent from patients are required for human experimentation, was drafted on 9 August 1947.
+An early version of the Code known as the Memorandum, which stated explicit voluntary consent from patients is required for human experimentation, was drafted on 9 August 1947.
 On 20 August 1947, the judges delivered their verdict against Karl Brandt and 22 others.
 The verdict reiterated the Memorandum's points and, in response to expert medical advisers for the prosecution, revised the original six points of the Memorandum to ten points.
 The ten points became known as the Code, which includes such principles as informed consent and absence of coercion; properly formulated scientific experimentation; and beneficence towards experiment participants.
 It is thought to have been mainly based on the Hippocratic Oath, which was interpreted as endorsing the experimental approach to medicine while protecting the patient.